manabcodes/defeasilex/README.md

 **A Claude skill package for reproducible legal compliance reasoning using Defeasible Deontic Logic, SHACL, and Knowledge Graphs.**

-DefeasiLex teaches a fresh Claude instance to model legal compliance scenarios as executable, auditable proof trees — not prose documents.
+DefeasiLex teaches a fresh Claude instance to model legal compliance scenarios as executable, auditable proof trees (and not prose documents that are essentially free prose with thought associations).
 It was built to address a specific problem: engineers, compliance teams, and lawyers already use LLMs to answer legal questions, and they get inconsistent, unauditable, and sometimes wrong answers.
 DefeasiLex makes that reasoning consistent, transparent, bounded, and honest about what it cannot resolve.

 ---